 4. Maintaining Record of Financial Activities

 Having your receipts organised with digital records simplifies tax return processing and decreases your legal tax obligations.
+Use accounting software or a simple spreadsheet to track income and expenses throughout the year.

 5. VAT Considerations